abbycar/MicrosoftEdge-Documentation/dev-guide/CSS/media-queries/README.md

+---
+description: Learn how Media Queries enable you to scope a stylesheet to a set of precise device capabilities.
+title: Media Queries
+author: libbymc
+---

 # Media Queries

 Media Queries enable you to scope a stylesheet to a set of precise device capabilities.
 Through media query listeners, you can also use script to react to changes in the media or environment in which your page is running.